GChristensen/deepfloyd_if_lab/README.md

 A: Please try to restart the Jupyter Python kernel or the application.

+>Q: It does not work even after I have restarted the application.
+What should I do next?

+A: Please delete the `home/settings.json` file or, if this does not help, the entire `venv` folder.

+>Q: I have enough VRAM, but encounter memory errors.
+Do I need a system upgrade?

+A: Probably.
+But it is also worth trying to close all unneeded applications, because there may be just not enough free system RAM.
+DeepFloyd IF pushes your machine to its limits, and you need as much free RAM and VRAM as possible.

->Q: Will this UI ever work with 12 GB VRAM?
+>Q: Can I run this UI on a 8GB GPU?

-A: No. Please do not try to run it with 12 GB VRAM as is.
+A: Currently it should be only possible to upscale to stage II with IF-I-L + IF-II-M models on a 8GB GPU.

+>Q: The generation stucks on the message "Generating T5 embeddings..."
+Is my machine incapable running DeepFloyd IF?

+Your CPU may not be able to process bfloat16 (the default datatype used by T5 encoder) well enough.
+Currently, the only alternative is to add `--t5-dtype float32` command line argument in the `open-notebook` script.
+Its use may require at least 32GB of system RAM.

 >Q: My generations look like halftone prints that were shredded and glued back by the pieces.
 How can I improve them?

 A: Please check the guidance level.
 It might be too high.
-As the last resort, there is an option to not pass the prompt to the stage III.
+As a last resort, there is an option to not pass the prompt to stage III.
 It is also possible to upscale the results of stage II using different upscaler.

 >Q: Despite all my efforts, when doing inpainting I can't reproduce the effect of disappearing hat demonstrated
 > at DeepFloyd IF GitHub page.
 I always get a static image and it looks blurry.
 Is there a way to improve this?

 A: The [official demonstration](https://github.com/deep-floyd/IF#iv-zero-shot-inpainting) of DeepFloyd IF inpainting is quite misleading.
 Inpainting always produces a static image, and it looks blurry because this is how DeepFloyd IF pipeline works.
-It reduces the source image to 64x64 pixels, inpaints there, and tries to upscale it back.
+It reduces the source image to 64x64 pixels, inpaints there, and upscales it back.
-Probably there are bugs, or currently we do not know something that will allow to obtain the same quality, as it was demonstrated.
+Probably there are bugs, or currently, we do not know something that will allow us to obtain the same quality, as it was demonstrated.

 >Q: How do I create an inpainting mask?

 A: Currently, DeepFloyd IF Lab has no ability to interactively create a mask just by painting on the source image.
-It is necessary to upload a black and white mask image along with the source image.
-It is possible to create the mask image by painting over the source image on a separate layer in your favorite graphical editor, or by directly transforming the current selection into a black and white image.
+It is necessary to upload a black-and-white mask image along with the source image.
+It is possible to create a mask image by painting over the source image on a separate layer in your favorite graphical editor, or by directly transforming the current selection/alpha channel into the corresponding black-and-white image.
-Some editors have the macro system that allows to perform such operations in a single keystroke.
+Some editors have a macro system that allows to perform such operations in a single keystroke.
 Please refer to your editor user manual.

 >Q: What are the advanced options for?